Free Trial

 The order would also block requirements at government facilities and at workplaces that transgender people be referred to using the pronouns that align with their gender.
 Trump’s team says those requirements violate the First Amendment’s freedom of speech and religion.

-The order does not appear to issue a nationwide mandate on which bathrooms transgender people can use or which sports competitions they can join, though many states have passed laws on those areas.
+The order does not issue a nationwide mandate on which bathrooms transgender people can use or which sports competitions they can join, though many states have passed laws on those areas.

 Civil rights groups were preparing to challenge Trump’s orders.